 Image of the author, Suzanne Morreale on Suzannemorreale.com

 The travel aspect of the book was also close to home for Morreale.
 She and her husband, Anthony, have visited more than 100 countries in their lives.

 “I think there is so much to learn outside the U.S.,” she said.
 “There is just so much out there to discover that kids don’t get a chance to see and learn about.
-Kids don’t watch the news at that age but can learn through books.”
+Children don’t watch the news at that age but kids can learn through books.”

 The book was illustrated by Serbia-based artist Marizan Ranisavljev, who “enjoys gardening and she is an ardent observer of the secret life of her cats.”

 “Amara Sets Sail” is available now at online booksellers, as well as in brick-and-mortar book shops.

 About the author: Mike Peterson is a freelance journalist and writer based in North San Diego County.
 He’s written and worked for a number of local media outlets, including the San Diego Union-Tribune, the North Coast Current, and the Oceanside Blade.